YashAryaz/Chatbot/README.md

-##Chatbot
+## Chatbot
 This is a chatbot application that can engage in conversations with users.
 The chatbot is designed to understand user input and provide appropriate responses based on predefined intents.
 It utilizes a deep learning model and natural language processing techniques.

-#Files
+# Files
 The project consists of the following files:

--templates folder: Contains the HTML template file for the chatbot user interface.
+- templates folder: Contains the HTML template file for the chatbot user interface.
--chatbot_model.h5: The trained deep learning model file used for predicting intents.
+- chatbot_model.h5: The trained deep learning model file used for predicting intents.
--classes.pkl: A pickled file containing the classes of intents.
+- classes.pkl: A pickled file containing the classes of intents.
--intents.json: A JSON file that defines the intents and their associated patterns and responses.
+- intents.json: A JSON file that defines the intents and their associated patterns and responses.
--main.py: The main Python file that implements the chatbot functionality.
+- main.py: The main Python file that implements the chatbot functionality.
--words.pkl: A pickled file containing the tokenized words used in training the model.
+- words.pkl: A pickled file containing the tokenized words used in training the model.
-#Technologies Used
+# Technologies Used
--The chatbot application is built using the following technologies and libraries:
+- The chatbot application is built using the following technologies and libraries:

--Flask: A Python web framework used for creating the chatbot web application.
+- Flask: A Python web framework used for creating the chatbot web application.
--Keras: A deep learning framework used for training and loading the chatbot model.
+- Keras: A deep learning framework used for training and loading the chatbot model.
--nltk: A natural language processing library used for text preprocessing and tokenization.
+- nltk: A natural language processing library used for text preprocessing and tokenization.
--numpy: A library used for numerical operations in Python.
+- numpy: A library used for numerical operations in Python.
--wikipedia: A library used for searching and retrieving information from Wikipedia.
+- wikipedia: A library used for searching and retrieving information from Wikipedia.
-#Usage
+# Usage
--Ensure that you have all the necessary files in the project directory, including the trained model, intents file, and other dependencies.
+Ensure that you have all the necessary files in the project directory, including the trained model, intents file, and other dependencies.

 Run the main.py file to start the Flask web application.